 The Romanesque priory church in its final form had the shape of a building on a Latin cross plan.
 It consisted of a single, five-bay nave, the northern and southern transept, a four-sided tower at the crossing and a rectangular chancel with chapels adjacent to the north and south.
 On each side, there were two chapels of different lengths, so that the whole had a stepped layout.
 At the end of the 12th century, the northern wall of the nave was pierced with arcades based on massive cylindrical columns, opening onto the northern aisle.

 The main nave was illuminated in the longitudinal walls with narrow, semicircular windows (from the south they had to be above the roofs of the cloister).
 Similar ones were in the gable walls of the transept (three from the south and two from the north), while on the eastern part of the chancel with the main altar, the sun light through single windows from the north and south and a triad of windows in the eastern wall.
 This part, the last bay of the presbytery, was distinguished by a cross-rib vault, while the remaining ones were covered with a barrel vault with arch bands.
 At the height of the window sills, all the presbytery facades were surrounded by a characteristic decorative cornice formed in a chevron pattern, also used partially in the transept.
 The transept opened with semicircular, stepped arcades to the side chapels, above which there was a room, accessible by a straight four-sided passage.
 The internal chapels were also connected with the chancel with semicircular openings in the western bay and an unusual diagonal passage through the northern wall.
+The richly decorated facades of the presbytery and transept contrasted with the severer nave and northern aisle.
+This was due to the division of the church into the eastern part intended for monks and the western part which served as a parish temple.
+Both these parts were separated by a rood screen.

 The priory church is an excellent example of Norman romanesque architecture.
 Inside the magnificent chancel you can see a rood screen from the fourteenth / sixteenth century.
 Only the church is open to visitors, as the remaining buildings remain in private hands and are inhabited.
 Of course, you can view the monastery’s fortifications from the outside.